 - 1. Activate the building fire alarm system.
 Manual alarms are located on each floor.
 The alarm signal will alert the rest of the staff and students. - 2.
 The Student Information Officer in reception will immediately contact the Department of Civil Defense by dialing 997 and inform them of the location of the fire.
 The Registrar will take student attendance registers and the students' emergency phone numbers. - 3.
 Class teachers are responsible for ensuring the safe orderly evacuations of any students that they have with them in the event of a fire, closing room doors behind them and going to the designated assembly point.
 Staff members who do not have students with them at the time of the fire should proceed to the nearest Hall and assist with evacuation. - 4.
 The nurse will collect the emergency first aid kit and assist with the evacuation of students. - 5.
 Each designated fire official and first aid attendant will ensure that everyone has left their building and that all doors are closed, placing red "all clear" signs on the outside of the door. - 6.
 Security will turn off all the AC units and then assist fire officials. - 7.
-Class teachers are responsible for confirming that each of their students is outside of the building in the designated ASSEMBLY POINT as indicated below. - 8.
-All staff and students in Halls A and D will proceed to the right-side car park; those in Hall B will go to the left side car park and those in Hall C will exit to the rear car park - 9.
+Class teachers are responsible for confirming that each of their students is outside of the building in the designated ASSEMBLY POINT - 8.
 The Fire Marshal will supervise and coordinate with fire officials and first aid attendants to confirm that all buildings have been evacuated.